joshisumit/easy_wordpress/README.md

     sudo nano /etc/php5/fpm/php.ini

-Uncomment following line, if it is commented and restart php5-fpm service
+Uncomment the following line, if it is commented and restart php5-fpm service

     ;extension=msql.so